 6. BXI Sound Absorber Panels

 Lastly, while we’re on the subject of polyester panels, I wanted to mention another option you could try.
 The BXI sound absorbers are fairly similar to the previous product I’ve reviewed, so they’re made of condensed polyester fibers too.
-However, these tiles are available in 5 colors, including black, light beige, green, red, and gray.
+However, these tiles are available in 5 colors, including black, light beige, and different grays.

 Unlike the previous product, this one comes with six 16 by 12-inch tiles in a pack.
 Since they’re about the same thickness as the previous product I’ve mentioned, they’re pretty easy to cut and install.
 You can pretty much use them for the same things I mentioned with the previous polyester tiles.
 So, if you want to add some mass to your doors or pad the sides of your laundry machine, these might be just the thing for you.